bspk/oauth.xyz-spec/draft-richer-transactional-authz.md

 [Continuation requests](#continue-request)
 MUST use the same key and proof method as the initial request.

-[[ Editor's note: additional client attestation frameworks will eventually need to be addressed here beyond the presentation of the key.
-For example, the organization the client represents, or a family of client software deployed in a cluster, or the posture of the device the client is installed on.
-These all need to be separable from the client's key and the key identifier. ]]

 ### Providing Displayable RC Information {#request-display}